Keep Halloween Fun and Safe

 - Don’t let children enter a home unless you are with them.

 - Be sure children do not approach any vehicle, occupied or not, unless you are with them.

 About the National Center for Missing and Exploited Children

 Established in 1984, NCMEC is the leading nonprofit organization in the U.S. working with law enforcement, families and the professionals who serve them on issues related to missing and sexually exploited children.

 NCMEC is a unique public and private partnership, created to build a coordinated, national response to the problem of missing and sexually exploited children, establish a missing children hotline and serve as the national clearinghouse for information related to these issues.

 In the last 30 years, NCMEC’s national toll-free hotline, 1-800-THE-LOST® (1-800-843-5678), has handled more than 3.9 million calls, and with help from corporate partners, has circulated billions of photos of missing children and assisted law enforcement in the recovery of more than 199,000 missing children.

-In the event that you or a loved one is injured on Halloween through no fault of your own, contact an injury attorney in Portland at Rizk Law by calling 503.245.5677.
+In the event that you or a loved one is injured on Halloween through no fault of your own, contact an personal injury attorney in Portland, OR at Rizk Law by calling 503.245.5677.
 You may be eligible to file a claim.